snaptopixel/utility-belt/packages/testify/README.md

 ```

 ### Customizing the test environment
-In order to accomplish this, you can simply pass an arbitrary number of .js files using the `-r` argument like so:
+You can pass an arbitrary number of .js files using the `-r` argument like so:
 ```js
 {
   "test": "testify -t tests/**/*.spec.ts -r some-file.js some-other-file.js"